priyansh17/PoojaPath/README.md

     - Submit a pull request and describe your contribution.
 4. Documentation: Help us improve by writing clear and concise documentation.

-Feel free to explore our Code of Conduct to maintain a positive and inclusive community.
+Feel free to explore our [Code of Conduct](#code-of-conduct) to maintain a positive and inclusive community.

+## Code of Conduct

+This project adheres to the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
+By participating, you are expected to uphold this code.
+If you encounter any issues or have concerns, please contact us at [your-email@example.com].